segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ## Permissions

-The permissions required to create a Custom Destination are separate from those required to enable it on a source.
+The permissions required to create a Destination Function are separate from those required to enable it on a source.

-#### Creating a Custom Destination
+#### Creating a Destination Function

 Any `Workspace Member` can create or edit Destination Functions.
-However you need separate permissions to enable a custom destination (meaning to get data flowing to the destination).
+However you need separate permissions to enable a Destination Function (meaning to get data flowing to the destination).

-#### Enabling a Custom Destination on a source
+#### Enabling a Destination Function on a source

-You need to be a `Workspace Owner` OR `Source Admin` in order to connect any destination (including custom destinations) to a source.
+You need to be a `Workspace Owner` OR `Source Admin` in order to connect any destination (including Destination Functions) to a source.

-## Custom Destinations FAQs
+## Destination Functions FAQs

 **Can I create a Device-mode Destination?**